How to Compose a Job Rejection Letter + Free Templates

 You should document all stages of the hiring process, including job rejection letters.
 If you have an applicant tracking system like ZipRecruiter, you can send and store these letters right through the software.
 If you don’t have one of these systems, track all stages in an Excel spreadsheet or a Word document.

-Clear documentation protects your company from possible Equal Employment Opportunity Commission (EEOC) discrimination laws.
+As mentioned above, clear documentation helps protect your company from possible Equal Employment Opportunity Commission (EEOC) discrimination laws.
 These laws make it illegal for an employer to deny employment to a candidate based on age, race, sex, religion, natural origin, and pregnancy.

 Bottom Line

 Sending a job rejection letter to a candidate letting them know they are not a fit for your open position is a good business practice.
-It lets them know that you appreciate the time and effort they invested in applying and/or interviewing for the position, and protects your company from possible legal issues.
-Be sure to keep documentation on all correspondences you send.
+It lets them know you appreciate the time and effort they invested in applying or interviewing for the position and may protect your company from possible legal issues.
+Be sure to keep documentation on all correspondences you send and receive.